ori-itay/EE-Final-Project/installation.md

     - Check the local IP of the PC via ipconfig and put that IP in the "Enter server IP address" on your phone.
     - Also enter your email in the "Enter your email address" field.
     - Click REGISTER (at this point an output of "Client accepted" should appear in the PC program output.
 If there isn't, make sure both are connected to the same network and no firewall is blocking it.
 From our experience, even Windows Firewall blocked it for one of us).
-(6) Once you get the email, copy the secret key and paste it and click OK.
+(6) Once you get the email, copy the secret key, paste it and click OK.

 (7) Return to the PC program.